-Consistency with the 2009 MDOT Transportation Plan: This project is consistent with several of the goals of the Maryland Transportation Plan.
-Specifically, the Southern Maryland Transit Corridor Project seeks to improve the Quality of Transportation Service by enhancing access to transit service for citizens of both our County, and the surrounding Counties.
-The expansion of transit service to our region will provide the necessary services as our workforce continues to rapidly grow, as seen by our commuter bus ridership numbers.
+Consistency with the 2014 MDOT Transportation Plan: This project is consistent with several of the goals of the Maryland Transportation Plan.
+Specifically, the Southern Maryland Transit Corridor Project seeks to improve Community Vitality by integrating a new high-capacity transit system with a new high-density land use pattern centered around transit-based activity centers.
+This project will also improve the Quality of Service by enhancing access to transit service for citizens of both our County, and the surrounding Counties.
+The expansion of transit service to our region will respond to the rapid growth of our workforce, as reflected in our commuter bus ridership numbers.
 This investment will ensure major strides in Maryland's efforts toward Environmental Stewardship.
-Not only would this high capacity transit project have the greatest impact in improving air quality by dramatically reducing vehicle emissions, it is also considered to be the best transportation initiative to create high-density, compact development that promotes the State's Smart Growth Policies.
+Not only would this high capacity transit project have the greatest impact in improving air quality by dramatically reducing vehicle emissions, it is also considered to be the best transportation initiative for creating high-density, compact development that promotes the State's Smart Growth Policies.
 Finally, this project is also a catalyst for the creation and support of economic growth through "strategic investment in a balanced multi-modal transportation system for people and goods."
-Such a transit service will provide the necessary Connectivity to Daily Life that the Maryland Transportation Plan seeks to promote.
+Studies have shown that fixed route transit service provides a strong incentive for private business investment, contributing to the Economic Prosperity that the Maryland Transportation Plan seeks to promote.